America manager Miguel Herrera accuses Toronto police of assaulting players

 "They’re coming to Mexico, did their preseason in Mexico, we played a friendly against them in Mexico and they know that in Mexico these things don’t happen.
 There are moments where things heat up in a game and the police don’t get involved to hit anyone.
 Here either.
 And I’m not saying it’s every police officer, just the two or three there in the locker room area who instead of calming things down made it more heated.
 I was pushing my players into the locker room because I know if you hit a police officer, you go to jail."

-When reached by phone Wednesday morning, a member of the Toronto Police Service communication staff said the department has not received a complaint from Herrera or Club America and would not comment on the incident unless a complaint is filed.
+When reached by phone, a member of the Toronto Police Service communication staff said the department would have no comment until it received more information.

 Law enforcement was far from Herrera's only frustration Tuesday, with the 50-year-old also taking issue with center referee Henry Bejarano and his crew.